 How to Navigate Clinicaltrials.gov

 Clinicaltrials.gov is a central database of clinical trials for all conditions, including ALS.
 It is an important resource for finding a clinical trial that is right for you.
-All trials enrolling subjects in the United States, and most trials being conducted worldwide, are listed on this site, so that it is a great place to start searching for what kinds of trials are available.
+All trials enrolling subjects in the United States, and most trials being conducted worldwide, are listed on this site, making it a great place to start your search.

-Here are some helpful tips for searching clinicaltrials.gov.
+Here are some helpful tips for searching the clinical trial databse.

 - Click on this link www.clinicaltrials.gov